 Based on the training material developed by ICI and formally approved by national authorities in Côte d’Ivoire and Ghana, ICI regularly trains different supply-chain actors on child labour in the cocoa sector.
 ICI’s training packages range from two-day workshops for cocoa supplier staff who need to be competent on the legal framework surrounding child labour, to five-day training of trainers for lead farmers who will conduct awareness-raising sessions amongst their peers.
 Over the past few years, ICI has trained thousands of supply-chain actors, thus increasing the understanding of child labour in cocoa and reducing its risk.

 The second pillar of ICI’s engagement along the cocoa supply-chain is the setting-up and management of Child Labour Monitoring and Remediation Systems (CLMRS).
 As a structure embedded in the supply chain of chocolate and cocoa companies, it aims to identify and remediate cases of child labour.
 The system is based on the presence of facilitators within cocoa-growing communities who raise awareness on the issue of child labour, identify cases and request remediation actions that are implemented by ICI together with the chocolate company and cocoa supplier.
 All the information is collected via smartphones and gathered on a database from which systematic analysis can be conducted and remediation strategies refined.
-Started as a pilot in 2012, the system currently monitors over 24 000 cocoa farms.
+Started as a pilot in 2012, the system currently monitors over 40,728 5 -17 year olds, with scale-up continuing.

 Engagement with certification schemes and sustainability standards